HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 ## CLI Usage
 There is a command-line interface to solve for the equilibrium given various model and neural network parameters.
 This is especially convenient for deploying on the cloud or when running in parallel.

-The default values of all parameters is given by the [investment_euler_default.yaml](investment_euler_default.yaml).
+The default values of all parameters is given by [investment_euler_default.yaml](investment_euler_default.yaml).
 You can override these by passing in a different YAML file, or by passing in the parameters on the commandline.

 To use this, in a console at the root of this project, you can do things such as the following.
 ```bash